-Every year each school publishes a Standards and Quality report which highlights the school's major achievements.
-This is communicated at the end of each school year or in the start up of the new academic session.
+Every year each school publishes a Standards and Quality report which highlights the school's major achievements and areas of future focus for improvement.

-We have made good progress through our School Improvement Plan for session 2019/20 and give some indication of the key points of progress and further areas for completion during the remaining session.
+We have made good progress through our School Improvement Plan for session 2022/23 and give some indication of the key points of progress and further areas for completion during the remaining session.